nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/events-2024/2024-04-03_CEPLAS-ARC-Trainings/80-Swate-HandsOn.md

 - check sample data and delete tables, isa.study can not be opened by Swate alpha
 - export functions?
 - Include Update Column
-- Include Right Click menu in general
+- Move some slides to Swate-Demo?
 - -->

 # Swate hands-on